kwema-inc/prueba-tecnica-ios/README.md

 ## Part 1: The Epicenter

-Create a main view that immediately informs users of the latest earthquake.
+The app should make it immediately evident what happened, where, and how intense it was.
 Essential information to display includes:

 - Ｍаɡnituԁe
 - Intensity (if available)